-In the opinion of Bond Counsel, assuming compliance with certain covenants in the 2024 Series E Resolution intended to assure compliance with the applicable provisions of the Internal Revenue Code of 1986, as amended, and subject to the exceptions under "Tax Status and Related Considerations" herein, interest on the 2024 Series E Bonds is excludable from gross income for federal income tax purposes under existing laws, regulations, rulings and judicial decisions.
-Interest on the 2024 Series E Bonds is not an item of preference for purposes of federal alternative minimum tax imposed on individuals.
-Interest on the 2024 Series E Bonds is also taken into account in determining the adjusted financial statement income of applicable corporations for purposes of computing the alternative minimum tax imposed on such corporations.
-Interest on the 2024 Series F Bonds is not excludable from gross income for federal income tax purposes.
-The Administration does not intend to elect to treat the arrangement by which the collateral secures the 2024 Series F Bonds as a REMIC.
-In the opinion of Bond Counsel, the 2024 Series EF Bonds, their transfer, the interest payable thereon and any income derived therefrom, including any profit realized in their sale or exchange, are exempt from taxation of every kind and nature whatsoever by the State of Maryland or by any of its political subdivisions, municipal corporations or public units of any kind under existing law, except that no opinion is expressed as to such exemption from Maryland estate or inheritance taxes.
+In the opinion of Bond Counsel, assuming compliance with certain covenants in the 2025 Series C Resolution intended to assure compliance with the applicable provisions of the Internal Revenue Code of 1986, as amended, and subject to the exceptions under "Tax Status and Related Considerations" herein, interest on the 2025 Series C Bonds is excludable from gross income for federal income tax purposes under existing laws, regulations, rulings and judicial decisions as of the date of initial delivery of the 2025 Series C Bonds.
+Interest on the 2025 Series C Bonds is not an item of tax preference for purposes of federal alternative minimum tax imposed on individuals; however, interest on the 2025 Series C Bonds is taken into account in determining the adjusted financial statement income of applicable corporations for purposes of computing the federal alternative minimum tax imposed on such corporations.
+Interest on the 2025 Series D Bonds is not excludable from gross income for federal income tax purposes.
+The Administration does not intend to elect to treat the arrangement by which the collateral secures the 2025 Series D Bonds as a REMIC.
+In the opinion of Bond Counsel, the 2025 Series CD Bonds, their transfer, the interest payable thereon and any income derived therefrom, including any profit realized in their sale or exchange, are exempt at all times from taxation of every kind and nature whatsoever by the State of Maryland or by any of its political subdivisions or governmental units of any kind, under existing law, except that no opinion is expressed as to Maryland estate or inheritance taxes, or as to any other taxes not levied or assessed directly on the 2025 Series CD Bonds, their transfer or the income therefrom.
+See "Tax Status and Related Considerations" herein.

-\$120,000,000 MMUNITY DEVELOPMENT A

-COMMUNITY DEVELOPMENT ADMINISTRATION MARYLAND DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMENT
+\$200,000,000 COMMUNITY DEVELOPMENT ADMINISTRATION MARYLAND DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMENT